MagnumOpus1/Fibei_Home_Webtest/README.md

 Note: You may need to adjust the system requirements based on the complexity of the web application you are testing.

+# Installation
 The installation for the Selenium and Chrome-webdriver kindly run install-selenium.sh

 For a more detailed instruction or if any error occured in installing WSL2, Selenium and Chome-webdriver here's the link: https://cloudbytes.dev/snippets/run-selenium-and-chrome-on-wsl2

+clone this repository inside the directory where you created the python venv.
+Then edit the webtest.sh accordingly to the directory.

 # Known Errors
 This combination will not work as intended and does not enable use of GUI, If GUI is enabled it will crash Chrome